-- 345 temperature and winter precipitation (relative to EM).
-The Alps show a smaller variability for the number of heatwaves than the other regions.
-The variability of pr-DP-MAX for all three ensembles is similar to ME in AL, while BI and FR hardly show any significant changes.
-If all regions are considered, RACMO generally has the highest internal variability in winter and the lowest variability in summer for temperature and precipitation (relative to EM), while CCLM has the highest internal variability for summer temperature and precipitation (relative to EM) as well as for heatwaves and dry periods (both absolute and relative to EM). - 350 Significant changes generally occur similar to ME for winter and summer temperature and precipitation (both absolute and relative to EM).
-Changes in the number of heatwaves are not significant in CCLM in all three regions and in RACMO in AL. The first method, testing the percentage of members with significant changes in IAV, gives a good overview on the behaviour of the members in general.
-It can, however, just inform about the direction of change in IAV.
-Additional information on the magnitude of the changes in IAV are needed to get a whole picture.
-The second method using IMV is in general agreement with the first method - 355 when looking at the direction of change.
+The first method, testing the percentage of members with significant changes in IAV, gives a good overview of the behavior of the members in general.
+It can, however, only inform about the direction of change in IAV.
+Additional information on the magnitude of the changes in IAV is needed to get the whole picture.
+The second method using IMV is in general agreement with the first method when looking at the direction of change.
 It incorporates the magnitude of internal variability and can show significant changes in the IMV in the same figure.
-The variations of IMV from year to year are relatively large.
-Therefore, also the BF test results largely depend on the choice of a reference year to test all other years against.
+The variations in IMV from year to year are relatively large.
+Therefore, the BF test results also largely depend on the choice of a reference year to test all other years against.
 Changes from one year to the next can give very different results.
 Unstable significance testing is the result.
 Method 1 is less sensitive to the reference given the overlapping periods.
-Considering the sample sizes in this study, the best results can be obtained with method 3, where sensitivity can be tested with a

-- 360 much larger sample size.
+Considering the sample sizes in this study, the best results can be obtained with method 3, where sensitivity can be tested with a much larger sample size.
 For method 1 it is 30 values per period, for method 2 it is 16/21/50 values per year, and for method 3 it is the product of both 30 years and the ensemble size of the respective ensemble.
-However, if the sample size would be larger for the first two methods, they will probably also result in the detection of significant changes, e.g. when using more members. - To see how the ensemble size impacts the results for the pooled IAV, we reduce the largest ensemble (CRCM with 50 members) to the size of the other ensembles (16 and 21) and repeat the analysis for ME.
-Even for only 16 members, the changes in CRCM are still significant, where they are for 50 members.
-However, the detection of significant changes is only possible at a later time horizon (Figure S11) for changes in tas-DJF (around 40 years later), relative changes in pr-DJF (20), absolute changes in pr-JJA (20) and relative changes in pr-DP-MAX (15).
-Tests with a number of ensemble sizes, suggest that around 10 members are sufficient to detect the significance of changes, and around 20 to detect the timing of these significant changes additionally.
+However, if the sample size was larger for the first two methods, they would probably also result in the detection of significant changes, e.g., when using more members.

+To see how the ensemble size impacts the results for the pooled IAV, we reduce the largest ensemble (CRCM with 50 members) to the size of the other ensembles (16 and 21) and repeat the analysis for ME.
+Even after reducing the ensemble size to only 16 members, the changes at the end of the 21st century in CRCM are still significant for indicators that already showed significant changes for all 50 members.
+However, the detection of significant changes is only possible at a later time horizon (Fig. S11) for changes in tas-DJF (around 40 years later), relative changes in pr-DJF (20), absolute changes in pr-JJA (20) and relative changes in pr-DP-MAX (15).
+Tests with a number of ensemble sizes suggest that around 10 members are sufficient to detect the significance of changes and around 20 are sufficient to detect the timing of these significant changes additionally.

-5 Discussion
+4 Discussion

-- The number of SMILEs available for the quantification of internal variability in this study is still relatively small we only used three GCM-RCM combinations (to the knowledge of the authors these three ensembles are the only regionally downscaled SMILEs over Europe).
-More simulations with RCM-SMILEs could help to make results even more robust - especially for winter precipitation and dry periods, where the three ensembles do not agree on the change in variability. - The effect of regional aggregation after the calculation of indicators on the grid level, and the potential effects of the original resolution of different data sets on the internal variability seem to be minor for the selected indicators, as seen in the experimental analysis conducted on a subset of the data (Figure S1).
+The number of SMILEs available for the quantification of internal variability in this study is still relatively small - we only used three GCM-RCM combinations (to the knowledge of the authors these three ensembles are the only regionally downscaled SMILEs over Europe).
+More simulations with RCM-SMILEs could help to make results even more robust - especially for winter precipitation and dry periods, where the three ensembles do not agree on the change in variability.

+The effect of regional aggregation after the calculation of indicators on the grid level and the potential effects of the original resolution of different data sets on the internal variability seem to be minor for the selected indicators, as seen in the experimental analysis conducted on a subset of the data (Fig. S1).
 This estimate of sensitivity to differing spatial resolutions might be conservative, however.
 Nevertheless, the methodology seems to be suitable for the selected indicators of this study.